ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/05-implementing-quicksort.md

 array will be close to sorted.
 This is an ideal situation in which to take advantage of the best-case performance of Insertion sort.
 The final step is a single call to Insertion sort to process the entire array, putting the records into final sorted order.

-At what size should we switch to Insertion sort?
-The answer can only be determined by empirical testing, but on modern machines the answer is probably somewhere between 10 and 100.
+#### Reduce recursive calls

 The last speedup to be considered reduces the cost of making recursive calls.
 Quicksort is inherently recursive, because each Quicksort